ceejbot/nanoleaves/README.md

 # nanoleaves

 A command-line tool for interacting with your Nanoleaf Aurora.
 Also includes a full API client for the Aurora!
-IN PROGRESS

 ## CLI usage